redis/redis/tracing.md

 ```

 On Linux a maximum of only 6 arguments is supported so as a best practice is
-to not exceed 6 arguments to a tracepoint
+to not exceed 6 arguments to a tracepoint definition.

 Performance
 ==========